TKahyo/LTSD.pl/README.md

 It took about 12 minutes under the condition of Intel i7-3930K CPU @ 3.20GHz multi cores and 64GB (DDR3 1333MHz) memory.

-Two result files are generated.
+Two result files will be generated.

 * tsd\_results.txt
     Putative TSD sequences estimated from LTR\_list.bed.